beeryt/astropy/docs/development/codeguide.rst

 hierarchy it must use ``super()`` in order to cooperate with other classes in the hierarchy.

-.. note:: For more information on the the benefits of :func:`super`, see
+.. note:: For more information on the benefits of :func:`super`, see
           https://rhettinger.wordpress.com/2011/05/26/super-considered-super/

 .. _import-star-example: